Tower Locator Help

 most part, it appears that each provider is reporting all their sites in a

-consistent manor, however the providers are doing something different
+consistent manner, however the providers are doing something different

 from each other.